skandaloptagon/AppointmentSystem/README.md

 A system which stores and displays appointments

 ## Instructions
-This code works on both python 2.7.6 and 3.6.2
+This code works on both python 2.7.6 and 3.6.2 using Google Chrome.

 Make sure you have the requirements